CiscoDevNet/cisco-jabber-bot-sdk/README.md

+# DEPRECATED

+Cisco Jabber bot extensions have been added into the core Botkit package.
+Please install and use Botkit to develop with Cisco Jabber bots.

 # BotKit Starter for Cisco Jabber  #
 Botkit is designed to ease the process of designing and running useful, creative bots that live inside Cisco Jabber.
 Botkit features a comprehensive set of tools to deal with Cisco Jabber, and allows developers to build interactive bots and applications that send and receive messages just like real humans.